impact through intention and action

 Overtasked nonprofit leaders benefit from sector-specific consultants who can vet their current governance, close any gaps, and help them confidently move forward.

-organizations we HAVE WORKED WITH
+organizations I HAVE WORKED WITH

-We are flexible and work with small, medium and larger organizations, at all stages of the non-profit life cycle.
+My associates and I are flexible and work with small, medium and larger organizations, at all stages of the non-profit life cycle.
 Our ‘ideal client’ is not dependent on the size of their operation, but rather on matching the kinds of supports and services they need and ensuring a good fit.

 Testimonials